nihr43/bgp-unnumbered/README.md

 This repository serves as a reference implementation of BGP unnumbered routing on linux.

 [BGP-unnumbered](https://www.oreilly.com/library/view/bgp-in-the/9781491983416/ch04.html) fundamentally is an implementation of [rfc5549](https://www.rfc-editor.org/rfc/rfc5549) - 'Advertising IPv4 Network Layer Reachability Information with an IPv6 Next Hop'.
 In short, this approach significantly lowers the barrier to entry for building a pure l3 network - servers are simply assigned /32 ipv4 loopback adresses, and peer over unnumbered `up` network links.
-This gives us true multipathing and failover without the need for l2 ‘hacks’ such as lacp, spanning tree, mclag, etc.  Top-of-rack switches become top-of-rack routers, and servers advertise their presence directly into the network.
+This gives us true multipathing and failover without the need for l2 ‘hacks’ such as lacp, spanning tree, mclag, vrrp, etc.  Top-of-rack switches become top-of-rack routers, and servers advertise their presence directly into the network.

 ## implementation